-- 1. Attends board and general meetings when possible.
+- 1. Attends Business and General meetings when possible.
 Maintains a team of three members.
 Arranges for another team member to be present if primary cannot be there.
 Reports on status of upcoming programs at these meetings. - 2.
-Arranges for a program presentation at most general meetings.
+Arranges for a program presentation at most General meetings.
 Seeks presenters that are interesting and who will contribute to members' knowledge and skills.
-Solicits program suggestions from club members and discusses program possibilities with woodworking professionals in the area.
-Also, coordinates internally generated programs, e.g., the club's Spring Challenge and club tool swaps. - 3.
-Invites outside presenters to have dinner with the program chair and the club president at the Yacht Club the night of their presentation.
-Introduces the presenter at the general meeting. - 4.
-Provides newsletter chair with program and field trip announcements for posting to the club's website. - 5.
-Arranges for field trips, which are normally day trips to companies in the area that are either involved in woodworking or with the sale of wood or other products of interest to club members. - 6.
-As early as possible, advises audio/visual chair of technical support (e.g., lapel microphone, camera coverage, PowerPoint slides, and videos) needed by presenters at general meetings.
+Solicits program suggestions from Club members and discusses program possibilities with woodworking professionals in the area.
+Also, coordinates internally generated programs, e.g., the Club's Spring Challenge and Club tool swaps. - 3.
+Invites outside presenters to have dinner with the Program Chair and the Club President at the Yacht Club the night of their presentation.
+Introduces the presenter at the General meeting. - 4.
+Provides Newsletter Chair with program and field trip announcements for posting to the Club's website. - 5.
+Arranges for field trips, which are normally day trips to companies in the area that are either involved in woodworking or with the sale of wood or other products of interest to Club members. - 6.
+As early as possible, advises Audio/Visual Chair of technical support (e.g., lapel microphone, camera coverage, PowerPoint slides, and videos) needed by presenters at General meetings.

-Toys For Tots (TFT) Committee:
+Toys For Tots (TFT) Committee